Kennebunk High School: Academics

 Kennebunk High School also offers courses within the International Baccalaureate curriculum, as set by the IB Organization.
 Students are able to obtain certificates and the full IB diploma following the completion of their high school career.
 Courses taught following the International Baccalaureate curriculum include History of the Americas HL, Visual Arts, Languages (Spanish SL, French SL, and English HL), Mathematics (SL and HL), Sciences (Environmental Science SL and Biology SL), and Music SL.

 Sports

-On Friday, November 22, 2013, the Kennebunk Rams played in the Division B state finals for football.
-Undefeated until then, they placed in 2nd for the entire state of Maine.
-The game was broadcast on ESPN.

 Kennebunk has teams for the following sports: